bd-j/prospector/doc/usage.rst

     Boolean.
 If ``True``, do a round of Powell minimization before MCMC sampling.
     If MPI is enabled then ``np`` minimizations from different initial conditions will be run, and the highest likelihood result chosen as the center for the sampler ball.
+		This can perform poorly if there are many very degenerate parameters.

 ``"ftol"``
     Float.
 For the Powell minimization.